Yesterday I expressed my opinion on the whole Joe Biden stepping aside and his endorsement of Kamala Harris.

 So Kristine Howard only won her State Rep re-election because her opponent was a cuckoo for Cocoa Puffs candidate who is even less qualified as a politician as she is, and because face it 2022 was the lesser of two evils election, wasn’t it?
 The woman who ran against her, was literally such a bad candidate that even Republicans voted for Kristine Howard.

 Howard now wants to run for JUDGE.
 I mean, it would be a nice salary bump wouldn’t it?
-According to published media reports judges serve 10 years and the salary is supposedly $197, 119, so that is like more than double what she makes now, right?
+According to published media reports judges serve 10 years and the salary is supposedly$197, 119, so that is like more than double what she makes now, right?

 There are a lot of Democrats who want to be judge this year, especially off of County Row in Chester County, correct?
 And then there are some running who are Magisterial District Justices and they haven’t even finished their terms yet, correct?
 Sorry, not sorry, I kind of have a problem with that.
 If you haven’t completed the initial task you were originally elected to, why should we consider you for judge?

-Nice salary – that photo is the one
+Nice salary – that photo is the one from her first campaign.

 And I think Kristine Howard is one of the worst offenders because I’m still trying to figure out what it is exactly she has actually done for us since she was first elected aren’t you?
 She doesn’t support the people whose lives have been damaged and ruined by the pipelines, does she?
 She’s not someone you see around unless she’s running.
 Like she showed up this week at the rededication of the Malvern Historical Commission and opened her mouth for a few seconds.
 Good thing a public photo op was posted.
 It’s like proof of life that this State Rep exists.